jazy510/noncoding3torus/README.md

 This examination lasted a whole of three or four hours because it was determined that what was being looked at was most likely just chance.
 By chance some of the edges of these cubes were aligning with one another.
 Given that only four bases, 8-bits of information, were being examined, there as a very good probability that any neighboring cube are going to have an edge that matches one or more edges if rotations, mirrors, and compliments of the bases were to take place.
 Instead of a 1/256 possibility of matching an edge in a neighboring cube, it worked out that there is almost a probability of 1 that a neighboring edge of a cube will match.
 As it turns out, nothing interesting was going on.

 When the messiness of biology is taken into account, the chance that any cube would retain its neighboring cube after millions or billions of replications would be pretty slim if there isn't evolutionary pressure to do so.
 Whole-faces would have to match to ensure that wherever in a genome a sequence had migrated to, it could be paired with its partner without any ambiguity.
-Furthermore, a whole-face of 2^32 possibilities wouldn't be enough given the [[birthday problem](https://en.wikipedia.org/wiki/Birthday_problem)]; there would have to be an additional level of reference to make each cube adjacency unique; especially so it cubes were to be found in other genomes.
+Furthermore, a whole-face of 2^32 possibilities wouldn't be enough given the [birthday problem](https://en.wikipedia.org/wiki/Birthday_problem); there would have to be an additional level of reference to make each cube adjacency unique; especially so it cubes were to be found in other genomes.

 At this point it was troubling that we have six faces and using a total of 96 unique bases to construct these cubes and the center of the cubes remained empty; they were hollow.
 This meant one of three things
  1) All message data would have to reside on the face of the cube